isomorphic-software/smartclient-docs/kb_topics/mavenSupport.md

     ```

-3. Generate a project (using LATEST as below, or the version installed for you in step 2).
-For example, If you used build number 13.0p in step 2, the version here should have the form 13.0-p`<date>`, where `<date>` is an eight digit date in the form of YYYYMMDD (e.g. 13.0-p20220525).
+3. Generate a project (using LATEST as below, or the version installed for you in step 2)
     ```
       mvn archetype:generate \
         -DartifactId=my-application \